alphagov/notifications-admin/docs/index.md

 A JWT token contains, in encrypted format:
 * your service ID - identifies your service
-* your API key (in JWT token terms this is called the client ID) - used to create an individual request for an API resource [change to: used to sign tokens during requests for API resources??]
+* your API key (in JWT token terms this is called the client ID) - used to sign tokens during requests for API resources
 * an indication of what you're trying to do - GET, POST, etc.
 * the endpoint you're trying to access